BrandonChongWenJun/SC1015_project/README.md

 - @Olive3Jedon

 # Problem Definition
-- Help the HR department to predict which employees are most likely to leave the job based on the data provided in their employee yearly survey
+- Are we able to predict whether an employee will leave the company based on the data provided in their employee yearly survey

 # Exploratory Data Analysis
 Key insights: